MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

 ## 3. Configure App Service to connect to MongoDB

-To specify the environment variables needed to connect to MongoDB.
+In this step, you specify environment variables needed to connect to MongoDB.

 ### [Azure portal](#tab/azure-portal)